Readers' letters: Aberdeen seagulls and salmon farming has become a scapegoat

 Red card overdue for Green Party

-Sir, – It’s disappointing your columnist Iain Maciver (Press and Journal, January 18) stated that Rishi Sunak doesn’t think Scots are grown up enough to decide things for ourselves.
+Sir, – It’s disappointing your columnist Iain Maciver stated that Rishi Sunak doesn’t think Scots are grown up enough to decide things for ourselves.

 What absolute tosh – maybe your columnist should read the devolution settlement when it states that one part of the Union cannot pass a law which affects the population of another member state, which the gender recognition Act plainly will.